cioccarellia/ksprefs/README.md

 val startCounter = prefs.getInt("start_count", 0) // Creates the field start_count and set it at 0
 ```

-#### Queue operations
+#### Batch operations
 ```kotlin
 for (i in 1..10000) {
     prefs.queue("$i", (i*i).toFloat())
 }
 prefs.apply()
 ```
-Sometimes SharedPreferences are used to store a huge number of items and in these cases I/O operations can be cpu intensive and slow down your main thread.
+Sometimes SharedPreferences are used to store a huge number of items and in these cases I/O operations can be cpu intensive and slow down your app.
 Because of that, you can enqueue your modifications on the go just like normally using `put()`, but to actually apply them to the file you will have to call `apply()` once.

 **Warning #1:** calling `put()` automatically applies all queued modifications.<br>